Philippine eagle-owl: Conservation status

 This species has been assessed as a vulnerable species by the International Union for Conservation of Nature.
 Its population is estimated at 2,500 to 10,000 mature adults and is declining.
 Its main threats are habitat loss from illegal logging, land conversion, mining.
 This species is also persecuted as owls are supposedly bad luck.
 It has also been recorded being traded in illegal wildlife trade groups.

-Most recent records of this bird are in Luzon, there's only 1 unexpected record in Bohol in 1994 and Mindanao records are extremely sparse.
+Most recent records of this bird are in Luzon; there is only one unexpected record in Bohol in 1994 and Mindanao records are extremely sparse.

 This species has been recorded in the protected areas Northern Sierra Madre Natural Park, La Mesa Ecopark and Bataan National Park, however most sightings are recorded outside protected areas.

 It is recommended that further fieldwork be conducted to better understand its distribution and status; improve the protection in existing protected areas and better develop the captive breeding population.